Solution · PulseM WISP Upgrade

 Backhaul

-Backhaul is selected per site, including satellite for remote sites where fiber is uneconomic.
+Backhaul is selected per site, including satellite for remote sites where fibre is uneconomic.
 Single sites do not have to share one transport assumption.

 Scoped economics, one delivery owner, regional operating model.